ElijahPrince73/Node-Notes/README.md

 To start this application first

+1. Make sure you have node installed if not here is  a [Link](https://nodejs.org/en/)
-1.clone or download the files.
+1. clone or download the files.
-2.cd into directory.
+2. cd into directory.

 ### To Add a Note